-8.0 Support and Reliefs for Preparers
+7.0 Support and Transitional Reliefs for Preparers

-The ISSB has provided some reliefs that will assist and support both preparers and regulators with implementation of the standards.
-The following reliefs are available for reporting entities to apply.
+The ISSB is providing support and transition reliefs that will assist both preparers and regulators with implementation of the standards.
+The following support have so far been provided by the ISSB for reporting entities.